Pony-House/Client/README.md

 You can serve the application with a webserver of your choice by simply copying `dist/` directory to the webroot.
 To set default Homeserver on login and register page, place a customized [`.env`](.env) in webroot of your choice.

+If you want to use devtools in production mode in the destkop version before the application is opened, type `--devtools` after the file path.

 ## Custom App Style
 Would you like to customize your login page to your website?
 Then you can check out some values available in the `config/custom-css.scss` file.